lrector/Powershell/First-Responder-Kit/_readme.txt

 Here's how to get support: https://www.brentozar.com/support

-Thanks, and we hope we helped make your job suck just a little less.
+Thanks, and we hope this makes your job suck just a little less.
-The Humans of Brent Ozar Unlimited
+Brent Ozar